zama-ai/concrete/docs/dev/explanation/compilation.md

 Bounds measurement is necessary because FHE supports limited precision, and we don't want unexpected behaviour during evaluation of the compiled functions.

-There are several ways to perform bounds measurement.
-Let's take a closer look at the options we provide.
+Let's take a closer look at how we perform bounds measurement.

 ### Inputset evaluation

-This is the simplest approach, but it requires an inputset to be provided by the user.
+This is a simple approach that requires an inputset to be provided by the user.

 The inputset is not to be confused with the dataset which is classical in ML, as it doesn't require labels.
 Rather, it is a set of values which are typical inputs of the function.

-The idea is to evaluate each input in the inputset and record the result of each operation in the operation graph.
+The idea is to evaluate each input in the inputset and record the result of each operation in the computation graph.
 Then we compare the evaluation results with the current minimum/maximum values of each node and update the minimum/maximum accordingly.
 After the entire inputset is evaluated, we assign a data type to each node using the minimum and the maximum value it contains.

-Here is an example, given this operation graph where `x` is encrypted:
+Here is an example, given this computation graph where `x` is encrypted:

 ![](../../_static/compilation-pipeline/two_x_plus_three.png)